Hawaiian Princess

 No analysis available

-Searched all public remarks for phrases indicating VA loan approval (e.g., 'VA approved', 'VA financing', 'VA loans accepted').
-None were found, so VA financing is not evidenced in the remarks.
-Without explicit mention, set to false with low-medium confidence.
+Searched all remarks for phrases indicating VA loan approval (e.g., 'VA approved', 'VA financing', 'VA loans accepted').
+No evidence found in any listing remarks to indicate VA approval.

-The remarks confirm there is building/master insurance included in HOA fees, but they do not explicitly confirm 'fully insured' or 'walls-in' coverage.
-Without explicit language, I cannot mark the building as fully insured (walls-in) and therefore report false with medium confidence.
+The remarks reference building/master insurance being included in HOA fees, but they do not explicitly confirm 'fully insured' or 'walls-in' coverage.
+Because the specific phrasing required to mark fully insured is absent, I cannot mark this as true; set to false with medium confidence.

 No analysis available